 Once you ride a bike down Amsterdam’s narrow alleys, whizzing past beautiful houses, green parks, and waterway canals, you’ll never want to leave this magical city.

 Amsterdam offers amazing food, culture, and local life.
 That said, it can also be an expensive, crowded tourist trap.

 Picking the right place in Amsterdam can be stressful, and if you’re not trying to mingle with the crazy drunk tourists and stag parties, there are certain neighborhoods to avoid.

 We created this insider guide on where to stay in Amsterdam and broke down the best neighborhoods, hostels, hotels, and apartments for you to find the best place to stay in Amsterdam based on your interests.

 Whether you want to stay somewhere central and close to the best restaurants, near the local life, or you want to stay somewhere on a budget, read on to learn more about our picks for the best places to stay in Amsterdam!

 - Where to Stay in Amsterdam

 - 5 Best Neighborhoods to Stay in Amsterdam

 - 1. Westerpark Neighborhood – Where to Stay in Amsterdam for first-timers

-- 2. Oud Zuid (South) – Where to Stay in Amsterdam on a Budget
+- 2. Oud Zuid (South) – Best places to stay in Amsterdam on a budget

 - 3. De Pijp – Where to Stay in Amsterdam for Nightlife